sohailzaveri/Quantum_dots_cellular_automata/README.md

-# Quantum_dots_cellular_automata
+# quantum-dots-cellular-automata

-This qiskit program attempts to simulate quantum gates from scratch.
-It is derived from the motivation of using quantum dots as cells in Quantum Cellular Automata.
-In this qiskit program, I simulate a toffoli gate using single qubits, which interact with their adjacent qubits.
+This simulation uses IBM's qiskit to simulate a model of qunatum dots cellular automata.
+Further, using the implementation of QDCA, we implement quantum gates by adjusting relevant parameters, and observe the results.